 bowl of warm water on return home is always a good idea, no matter what

 - Booties are one way to protect the feet of your dog.
 When shopping for booties

 make sure to purchase a set which have actually been designed to fit dog paws

-novelty or fit.
-And while you can get your dog used to the idea of wearing booties
+either novelty or fit.
+And while you can get your dog used to the idea of

-treats at the same time to create positive associations
+beforehand with feeding treats at the same time to create positive associations

 - Caught in the latest snow storm without paw protectors?
 Carry one moist